jenskutilek/jkUnicode/README.md

 The orthography functions can be used via the command line script `ortho`.
 The Unicode info for one or more codepoints can be shown via the command `uniinfo`.

+For using the module with Python, see the [docs](https://jkunicode.readthedocs.io/en/latest/).

 ## `uniinfo`